cavaunpeu/willwolf.io-source/content/articles/my-next-role.md

 Summary: Beginning the search for an impossibly awesome next role.
 Image: images/math_blackboard.jpg

-My 9-month open-source ["masters"]({filename}/articles/my-open-source-machine-learning-masters-in-casablanca-morocco.md) in machine learning and statistics — a full-time, self-curated schedule of textbooks, MOOCs, publishing code to my [GitHub](https://github.com/cavaunpeu) and writing to this blog — is soon ending.
+My nine-month open-source ["masters"]({filename}/articles/my-open-source-machine-learning-masters-in-casablanca-morocco.md) in machine learning and statistics — a full-time, self-curated schedule of textbooks, MOOCs, publishing code to my [GitHub](https://github.com/cavaunpeu) and writing to this blog — is soon ending.
 I'm now starting my search for an impossibly awesome "what's next."

 ## I'm looking for
 - A highly technical data science role — equal parts prototyping mathematical models and deploying them to production.
+- Excellent, direct technical mentorship, and the opportunity to mentor others.
 - A medium-to-large-sized company with a well-established data science team.
 Alternatively, a smaller company with machine learning at the core of its business that, necessarily, has made significant investments in its data science infrastructure and personnel.
-- Excellent, direct technical mentorship, and the opportunity to mentor others.
 - Ideally, large quantities of  unstructured data that do not fit in RAM.

 ## Work samples